jmart394/BIOE400SVBA/UserInterface_SVBA/README2.md

 # OctoPrint Automation Project

-This repository contains files related to automating tasks in OctoPrint using the OctoRest library and a custom web interface.
+This repository contains files related to automating tasks in protoype using python, OctoPrint, OctoRest library and a custom web interface.

 ### Downloading Octoprint
 - Install Anaconda Navigator